 - Personal loans can significantly reduce your borrowing power.
 By ‘significant’, we mean hundreds of thousands of dollars.

-These days there are a lot of self-proclaimed social media financial advisors encouraging you to get personal loans and use them as a deposit.
+These days, there are a lot of self-proclaimed social media financial advisors encouraging you to get personal loans and use them as a deposit.
 As tempting as it may sound, run far, far away from personal loans.
 Instead, talk to a home loan expert who will help you get the home loan that is right for you.

 So, no matter how persuasive the video telling you to get a personal loan is, just don’t do it.

-Is Using Super to Buy a House Right For You?
+Is Using Super To Buy A House Right For You?

 If you are looking at using super to buy your house in Brisbane or across Australia, our team at Hunter Galloway can help.